 The scheme opened to new applicants on 2 June 2025.

-A new Waiting list Reimbursement Scheme was announced by the Minister for Health on 6 May 2025.
+A new waiting list scheme was announced by the Minister for Health on 6 May 2025.

-An initial £10m will be invested in this scheme , allowing people to claim back costs when they receive medical treatments outside Northern Ireland, subject to qualifying criteria.
+An initial £10m has been invested in this scheme, allowing people to claim back costs when they receive medical treatments outside Northern Ireland, subject to qualifying criteria.

 There are two eligibility criteria for the scheme.

-• You must have been waiting for treatment for over 2 years on a local Health and Social Care Trust waiting list.
+- You must have been waiting for treatment for one (1) or more years on a local Health and Social Care Trust waiting list.

 Treatments/procedures which a patient would ordinarily expect to receive from local Health and Social Care services in Northern Ireland can be applied for with the exception of the following: